-These exceptions allow us as well as any other organizations and individuals to distribute commercial, proprietary plugins or scripts together with the open source QCAD package.
+These exceptions allow us (as well as any other organizations and individuals) to distribute commercial, proprietary plugins or scripts together with the open source QCAD package.

-Any modifications and additions which are made to the QCAD source code itself may only be redistributed under the GPLv3 with exceptions.
+Any modifications and additions which are made to the QCAD source code itself may only be redistributed under the GPLv3 (optionally with exceptions).
 Note that such direct modifications are usually not necessary, since almost all aspects and tools of QCAD can be easily extended or modified through plugins and script add-ons.

 However, if you for example discover and fix a bug in the QCAD source code or port the QCAD source code to a new platform, those changes must be distributed under the GPLv3 (optionally with exceptions).

 Any QCAD Professional license holder may create their own script add-ons or C++ plugins for use with their QCAD Professional installation.
 Such script add-ons and plugins for QCAD Professional may also be distributed separately, under any license of choice.

 DXF/DWG Support (Teigha)

 QCAD Professional comes with a plugin for DWG and extended DXF import/export functionality.
 This plugin uses the Teigha libraries from the OpenDesign Alliance.
 In most cases, you can simply use and redistribute (see Royalties) the compiled plugin as provided in our QCAD packages.
 The plugin is available for Windows 32bit/64bit, macOS 32bit/64bit and Linux 32bit/64bit.